4 Sustainable Marketing Examples and Why They Work

 The first thing you see is the above message with a video reel to the right that shows positive and negative images, such as factories emitting smoke and people spending time in nature.

 Like Lego, they are claiming responsibility for their actions while being true to their brand.
-They could have easily said, “Everything we produce has consequences.”
+They could have easily said, “Everything we make has an impact on the planet.”
 That’s more abstract and therefore less powerful.
-It’s also more common to use the word “make” to describe something we’ve created with our hands, reminding us of a simpler time.
+It’s also more common to use the word 'make' to describe something we’ve created with our hands, reminding us of a simpler time.

-The word “impact” has the idea of powerful movement attached to it, which is appropriate for their customers, who lead active lifestyles that may involve high-impact activities.
-Both “make” and “impact” are also much easier to visualize, especially when those ideas are reinforced by the video on the right side of the page.
+The word 'impact' has the idea of powerful movement attached to it, which is appropriate for their customers, who lead active lifestyles that may involve high-impact activities.
+Both 'make' and 'impact' are much easier to visualize, especially when those ideas are reinforced by the video on the right side of the page.

 [Sustainable] Food for Thought

-Now that you’ve analyzed the sustainable marketing efforts of some of the world’s most popular brands, take a look at your own company’s stance on climate change and the steps you’re taking to do your part.
+Now that we've reviewed sustainability marketing efforts ranging from the world's most popular brands to ambitious companies with innovative, climate-minded technology, take a look at your own company's stance on climate change and environmental concerns and the steps you're taking to do your part.

 Even service-based, paperless companies can still play a role.
 For example, your company could support environmentally focused nonprofit organizations through donations or volunteerism.

-If you already have a sustainable marketing message, reevaluate it.
-Does it reflect your company’s values, your customer’s values and your brand in an authentic way?
+If you already have a sustainable marketing strategy and message, reevaluate it.
+Does it reflect your company’s values, your customer’s values and your brand all in an authentic way?

 The key ingredient in all of these?
 Strategic authenticity.
 All of these companies carefully selected the images and words that not only reflect their brand and mission but appeal to their customers and therefore their bottom line.

-Regardless of your industry, commit to helping people and the planet and communicate your efforts with honesty and integrity through effective sustainable marketing practices.
-If this is still a bit too much to swallow, look at some of Kuno’s case studies or simply contact us to learn how we can partner together to strengthen the triple bottom line of people + planet + profit.
+Regardless of your industry, commit to helping people and the planet: Communicate your efforts with integrity through effective sustainable marketing practices and initiatives.
+If this is still a lot to digest, look at some of Kuno's case studies or contact us to learn how we can partner together to strengthen the triple bottom line of people + planet + profit.

 New call-to-action